 - 2 tablespoon sesame seeds approx, for sprinkling

-- 1 tbsp vegetable oil for frying, approx
+- 4 tbsp vegetable oil or canola, for frying, approx

 - Cut each of the slices of bread into quarters, diagonally so that you get four triangles from each slice.
 Take roughly a teaspoonful of the mixture and spread it on one of the pieces of the bread, spreading flat and as far to the edges as you can.
-Repeat with the rest of the bread and the shrimp/prawn-pork mixture.
+Repeat with the rest of the bread and the shrimp/prawn mixture.

-- Sprinkle a little of the sesame seeds over the shrimp-pork side of the pieces of bread and gently press the seeds in to the mixture so they hold but stay on the top.
+- Sprinkle the sesame seeds over the shrimp side of the pieces of bread and gently press the seeds in to the mixture so they hold but stay on the top.
 I like to put all the pieces right next to each other so you can sprinkle on all at once.
 (Alternatively, you can add them by dipping in a dish with sesame seeds but this does mean you will need extra and have to discard any leftover)

-- Heat a little oil in a frying pan over a medium heat and fry the pieces of bread in batches, shrimp-pork side down first.
-Cook for around 3-4 minutes until the sesame seeds are gently brown and you can see the pork and shrimp/prawn have changed color and cooked.
+- Fry the pieces of bread in batches, shrimp side down first.
+Cook for around 3-4 minutes until the sesame seeds are just starting to brown and you can see the shrimp/prawn has changed color and is cooked.

-- Turn the bread and cook around another 3 minutes to crisp gently on the underside.
+- Turn the bread and cook around another 2-3 minutes to crisp gently on the underside.
 Remove and drain on kitchen paper.